ansonnn07/object-detection/README.md

 **NOTE**: If you don't have Docker installed in your machine.
 Then follow the [instructions here at the docs](https://docs.docker.com/get-docker/) to install first.
 If you are on Windows, you will need to setup both Windows Subsystem for Linux (WSL) and Docker.
 Windows will need to use WSL in order for the program to work properly.
 Follow the [documentation here](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for setting up WSL.
 </details>

-TODO:
-- Add demo images to the `images` folder !!
-- Fix the update config step to change to manually update!
-- Make an inference script/notebook to show how to run inference